 During set up you'll be asked to enter up to three emergency contacts' email addresses, phone numbers and a message.
-The friends and family members you list will be sent a link to your streaming video along with the customized message you create.
+The friends and family members you list will be sent a link to your streaming video along with the message you set.
+They will have the option of sending that video to the ACLU of Texas.